Get 50% off Resos paid plans for 3 months Claim offer →

 Tock vs Resos: Complete comparison 2026

 Compare Tock and Resos side-by-side.
-See pricing, features, and find the best restaurant booking system for fine dining, ticketed experiences, and independent restaurants.
+See pricing, features, and the best restaurant booking system for fine dining and ticketed experiences.

 Key takeaways